sxdisbr/sentiment_analysis_crypto/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE.md) file for details.

+## Disclaimer

+This analysis is for educational purposes only and not financial advice.
+Always conduct your own research before making any investment decisions.

 ## Acknowledgments

 - **Selenium**: Thanks to the Selenium library for enabling web scraping of dynamic content rendered by JavaScript.